namolnad/Finch/README.md

 # DiffFormatter

 DiffFormatter is a configurable way to output version-to-version diffs for Markdown-formatted release documentation.
-The utility makes several assumptions about the desired format, and utilizes commit tag formatting (`[cleanup] Remove legacy obj-c code`) to determine the appropriate section in which a commit should be placed.
+The utility makes several assumptions about the desired format, and utilizes commit "tag" formatting (`[cleanup] Remove legacy obj-c code`) to determine the appropriate section in which a commit should be placed.

 # Usage
 The first two arguments received must be the version strings, in order of: OLD_VERSION NEW_VERSION (branch or tag).
 Other accepted argurments are: